 in combination with bortezomib, lenalidomide, and dexamethasone (D-VRd) in patients with newly diagnosed MM who are transplant eligible.
 Bortezomib was administered by subcutaneous injection at a dose of 1.3 mg/m2 body surface area twice weekly at weeks 1 and 2.
 Lenalidomide was administered orally at 25 mg once daily on days 1-14; low dose dexamethasone was administered 40 mg/week in 3-week cycles.
 Total treatment duration was 4 cycles.

-A total of 199 patients (D-VMP: 67; D-Rd: 65; D-VRd: 67) were enrolled.
+A total of 199 patients (D-VMP: 67; D-Rd: 65; D-VRd: 67) were enroled.
 Efficacy results were determined by computer algorithm using IMWG criteria.
 The study met its primary endpoint ORR for D-VMP and D-Rd and the primary endpoint VGPR or better for D-VRd (see table 13).